carbon-language/carbon-lang/clang/docs/UsersManual.rst

     CL.EXE COMPATIBILITY OPTIONS:
       /?
 Display available options
       /arch:<value>          Set architecture for code generation
-      /C                     Don't discard comments when preprocessing
+      /Brepro-               Emit an object file which cannot be reproduced over time /Brepro                Emit an object file which can be reproduced over time /C                     Don't discard comments when preprocessing
       /c                     Compile only
       /D <macro[=value]>     Define macro